ThimbleFire/Blackhole-Inferno/README.md

 * add a meter to indicate speed of the ship
 * add particles to indicate velocity
 * add a planet texture to the planet
+* when planets and stars are within 2AU they should become visible
 * add ship stuff
   * add a spaceship
   * make sure it rotates when the ship aligns, at least in the X-axis
   * make it so when you zoom in close enough the roof of the ship fades out
   * add a 3D tilemap grid for the inside of the ship
   * add models for the various facilities
   * add crew and crew behaviour
 * load and unload zones
 * add warping between universes
 * recruit crew